-Dr. Lee is the Co-Coordinator for the Specialist Program in Pathobiology, and Co-Associate Chair Undergraduate Life Science Education in LMP.
+Dr. Lee is the Undergraduate Coordinator for the Specialist Program in Pathobiology, and Associate Chair, Life Science Education in LMP.
+He also runs LMP's Summer Undergraduate Research Experience Program (SURE).

 He completed his graduate studies with Dr. P. Lynne Howell at the University of Toronto/Hospital for Sick Children and followed that with a post-doctoral fellowship with Dr. Erica Ollmann Saphire at The Scripps Research Institute in La Jolla, CA. Jeff returned to the University of Toronto to start his own lab in July 2010.